 That’s why I’ve launched this site.
 “Ensample,” a word that’s been part of English since at least 1307, means an example, an illustrative story, a model.
 I first came across “ensampler” when Thiagi (Sivasailam Thiagarajan) shared one showing different ways to depict hierarchical relationships.

-Recently I’ve spent a lot of time working on job aids, and as part of that I’ve build up a collection of examples from fields as far apart as PHP coding and financial counseling for consumers.
+I’ve spent a lot of time working on job aids, and I’ve built up a collection of examples from fields as far apart as PHP coding and financial counseling for consumers.
 What better way to start this new site than with a job aid ensampler?

 If you’d like to discuss job aids, examples, Dave’s Ensampler, or something else, you can find me on Twitter.
 Or leave a comment here (don’t forget to include your email).